thruston/python-tabulate/README.md

 it's treated as one.
 If it doesn't, it's assumed to be an option.
 Anything coming after an option, but not recognized as a verb, causes an error.
 A message will be written back in the file.
-You will probably want to use the "undo" function after reading it.
+You will probably want to use the `undo` function after reading it.

 DESCRIPTION
 -----------

 ## Verbs

-In all the examples below you need to prefix the command with ":Table".
+In all the examples below you need to prefix the command with `:Table`.
 You can string together as many verbs (plus optional arguments) as you like.

 ### xp - transpose the table